R3yz0n/aira/UserManagement.md

 # User Management (Admin) — API Documentation

-This document describes the single-admin user management endpoints and utilities implemented in this project.
+This document describes the single-admin user management system and utilities implemented in this project.
 The system is intentionally simple: it supports a single admin user whose email is provided via environment variables.

+**Admin setup and password update are now performed via scripts, not API.**
-Use the endpoints to create the admin (one-time), authenticate (login), and change the password.
-A CLI script is included for out-of-band password rotation.
+Use the scripts to create the admin (one-time) and update the password.
+The API is used for login and password change (with JWT) only.

 ## Environment variables